-The minimum population estimate for harbor porpoise in northern California is taken as the lower 20th percentile of the log-normal distribution of the abundance estimated from the 1995-99 aerial surveys, or 11,054 animals.
+The minimum population estimate for harbor porpoise in northern California/southern Oregon is taken as the lower 20th percentile of the log-normal distribution of the abundance estimate obtained from 2002-2007 aerial surveys, or 28,833 animals.
 This estimate includes harbor porpoise within an area extending to the 200m isobath or 15 nmi, whichever is farther from shore.